ErikMaung/ErikMaung.github.io/README.md

 * add sound to speaker
 * add videos and images to projects
 * dont allow text select in My Resume
-* smooth transition showing and hiding resume
+* remove wantsToPlay from save and load data
 * Smoother UI fade in and fade out
 * GAME: Local Storage Save and Load
 * Allow players to save and load manually